lesterfernandez/oauth2/README.md

 ## Installation

 Currently there is only support for React SPA applications in the frontend and express in the backend.
-More frameworks will be added in the future
+Support for SSR frameworks will be added in the future.

 ### In frontend project
 ```